ColleagueRiley/RSGL/README.md

   - Code reviews, code reviews are always accepted
   - Feature requests
   - Pull requests, fixing issues, bugs, misspellings, etc.
+  - Starring RSGL, a small thing but it means a lot to me
+  - Sharing RSGL with others, this is the biggest way for RSGL to build and grow a community
+  - Listing RSGL as a dependency if you use RSGL for a project

   If you want to contribute to RSGL but don't know what to contribute, you can check the `TODO` file.